katlamas/slides/networking.md

 ---

-- **Personal Area Network (PAN):** A Personal Area Network (PAN) is a small network that interconnects technology devices within a limited range, typically just a few meters 2.
-It enables devices in a small office or home office (SOHO) environment to communicate and share resources, data, and applications 2.
+- **Personal Area Network (PAN):** A Personal Area Network (PAN) is a small network that interconnects technology devices within a limited range, typically just a few meters.
+It enables devices in a small office or home office (SOHO) environment to communicate and share resources, data, and applications.

 > https://www.ciscopress.com/articles/article.asp?p=2158215&seqNum=6